RECOMMENDED GEAR FOR STONE KING RALLY

 A MOUNTAIN BIKE

-We don’t go into much detail regarding exact spec; part of the fun is that people will choose different tools for the job.
-However, your bike must be capable on long technical singletrack descents and on long ascents.
-It is essential that your bike is in working order before departure for the event; a full service and fresh “consumables” (tyres, brake pads, etc) is highly recommended.
+It is also essential that your bike is in working order before departure for the event; a full service and fresh “consumables” (tyres, brake pads, etc) is highly recommended.

 For detailed tips on how to set up your bike for Stone King Rally, please visit our BIKE PREP page.